fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 * __Docker Client__ - The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as ***Kitematic*** which provide a GUI to the users.
 * __Docker Hub__ - A registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.

+### Union File System

+{% img right /technology/union-file-system.jpg %}

+* Docker uses a union file system (UFS) for containers, which allows multiple filesystems to be mounted in a hierarchy and to appear as a single filesystem.
+* The filesystem from the image has been mounted as a read-only layer, and any changes to the running container are made to a read- write layer mounted on top of this.
+Because of this, Docker only has to look at the topmost read-write layer to find the changes made to the running system.
+* Docker images are made up of multiple layers.
+Each of these layers is a read-only filesystem.
+A layer is created for each instruction in a Dockerfile and sits on top of the previous layers.
+When an image is turned into a container, the Docker engine takes the image and adds a read-write filesystem on top (as well as initializing various settings such as the IP address, name, ID, and resource limits).

+### Image Layers

+New Docker users are often thrown by the way images are built up.
+Each instruction in a Dockerfile results in a new image layer, which can also be used to start a con‐ tainer.
+The new layer is created by starting a container using the image of the previ‐ ous layer, executing the Dockerfile instruction and saving a new image.
+When a Dockerfile instruction successfully completes, the intermediate container will be deleted, unless the --rm=false argument was given.1 Since each instruction results in an static image—essentially just a filesystem and some metadata—all running pro‐ cesses in the instruction will be stopped.
+This means that while you can start long- lived processes, such as databases or SSH daemons in a RUN instruction, they will not be running when the next instruction is processed or a container is started.
+If you want a service or process to start with the container, it must be launched from an ENTRYPOINT or CMD instruction.

+### Volumes

+* Volumes are files or directories that are directly mounted on the host and not part of the normal UFS.
+This means they can be shared with other containers and all changes will be made directly to the host filesystem.
+* First way of initializing volume
+	* `docker run -it --name container-test -h CONTAINER -v /data debian /bin/bash`
+	* This will make the directory `/data` inside the container into a volume.
+	* Any files the image held inside the `/data` directory will be copied into the volume.
+	* We can find out where the volume lives on the host by running this on the host from a new shell: `docker inspect -f {{.Mounts}} container-test`
+* Second way
+	* `VOLUME /directory`: By default, the directory or file will be mounted on the host inside your Docker installation directory (normally `/var/lib/docker/`).
+* Third way
+	* `docker run -d -v /host/dir:/container/dir <image>`
+	* specifies the host directory to use as the mount.
+This is not possible from a Dockerfile due to portability and security reasons (the file or directory may not exist in other systems, and containers shouldn’t be able to mount sensitive files like `/etc/passwd` without explicit permission).
+	* `docker run -v /home/adrian/data:/data debian ls /data`
+		* will mount the directory `/home/adrian/data` on the host as `/data` inside the container.
+This is commonly known as __bind mount__.
+		* Any files already existing in the `/home/adrian/data` directory will be available inside the container.
+		* If the `/data` directory already exists in the container, its contents will be hidden by the volume.
+		* Unlike the first method, no files from the image will be copied into the volume, and the volume won’t be deleted by Docker (i.e., `docker rm -v` will not remove a volume that is mounted at a user-chosen directory).
+* Sharing data: `docker run -it -h NEWCONTAINER --volumes-from container-test debian /bin/bash`.
+	* This allows to share the volumes from `container-test` to be shared with the NEWCONTAINER.
+	* this works whether or not the container holding the volumes (container-test in this case) is currently running.
+	* As long as at least one existing container links to a volume, it won’t be deleted.

+### Plugin Architecture

+* Registry
+	* Docker Hub, CoreOS Enterprise Registry, Artficatory
+* Networking solution
+	* Creating network of containers that spans across hosts
+	* Solutions: Overlay (integrated solution), Weave, Apache Calico
+* Service Discovery
+	* Docker containers need to find a way to communicate with other services which could be running on other containers.
+As containers are dynamically assigned IPs, this is a complex problem.
+	* Solutions: etcd, Consul, Registrator, SkyDNS
+* Orchestration and cluster management
+	* Solutions: Docker Swarm, Google Kubernetes, Marathon (a framework for Mesos), CoreOS’s Fleet, and OpenShift.
+* Volumes
+	* For integration with other storage systems
+	* Solutions: Flocker (a multihost data management and migration tool), and GlusterFS (for distributed storage)
+* Operating System
+	* minimal and easy-to-maintain distributions that are focused entirely on running con‐ tainers (or containers and VMs), especially within a context of powering a data- centre or cluster.
+	* Solutions: Project Atomic, CoreOS, and RancherOS.
+* PaaS
+	* Solutions: Deis, Flynn, Paz

 ## Command Reference